Shoulder Replacement Surgery

 How long will it take to recover from this surgery?

-You will need to stay in hospital at least 1 night following shoulder replacement surgery.
+You will need to stay in hospital at least 1 night following surgery.
 You will soon come around from the general anaesthetic bit the nerve block will last longer so you won’t regain feeling in your arm immediately.
 When the nerve block begins to wear off you will experience a tingling sensation and within an hour full feeling will return.
 You will be offered pain relief if you need it.
 Pain due to arthritis will be alleviated, but pain from the surgery can last up to 6 weeks.
 You will be prescribed pain medication for the first few weeks.

 While in hospital a physiotherapist will assess you and provide an exercise plan to follow at home to help you rebuild your strength, minimise stiffness and restore full range of motion in the shoulder joint.
 It’s important to continue to do the exercises your physiotherapist recommends.
 These will help your shoulder to heal and may help you to recover more quickly.